What We Can Do

 Inform Public Policy with Scientific Evidence

-We cannot improve what we cannot measure.
-Given the critical connection between health and voting, we must do more to measure civic engagement as a health goal at all levels.
+Given the critical connection between health and voting, we must do more to promote the understanding of how democracy and health are interconnected at all levels of community.

 Promote Health Through Civic Engagement